OpenConext/OpenConext-devconf/stepup/README.md

 3. Choose if you want to run the containers in the back- or foreground.

 3: Once the containers are up and running, you can run the behat tests
+1. Install the required dependencies in the container `$ docker compose exec behat composer install`
-1. Open a shell in the `behat` container `$ docker exec -it stepup-behat-1 bash`
+2. Open a shell in the `behat` container `$ docker compose exec behat bash`
-2. Run the tests:
+3. Run the tests:
    1. `./behat` will run all available behat tests that are not excluded using the `@SKIP` tag
    2. `./behat features/ra.feature` will only run the `ra.feature` found in the features folder
    3. `./behat features/ra.feature:20` will only run the scenario found on line 20 of the `ra.feature`